 Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
-All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.
+All child protection records (CPOMS or paper files) are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.

 In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
-These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead, with a return address on the envelope so it can be returned to us if it goes astray.
-We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
+These will be marked "Confidential" and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to use if it goes astray.
+We will obtain evidence that the paperwork has been received by the new school and then destroy any hard copies held in our school.
 Where appropriate, the designated safeguarding lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.